YesIDont/sprite-path-editor/README.md

 * JS ES5/ES6

 ### TO DO / DONE:
-- [x] path tracing for convex and concave raster shapes
+- [x] apply path tracing library for convex and concave raster shapes
 - [x] canvas scaling and rescaling on window size change event
 - [x] toolbar with api alowing for quick addition of new tools
 - [x] css clases for panels sliding from outside the window